kbuzard-SU/gradualism/2020_Winter_RA_Report_Gonzalez.md

 Completed 2 hours

 ## Monday AM, Dec.
 21

 ### Overview

+The following work is related to Victor's paragraphs and developing a sheet for new entries in the excel file.
+Specifically, this "New Entries" sheet is for paragraphs/descriptions specified in both the hard copy and PDF version of Geneva1, but were not represented in the original "Main Data" sheet of the excel document:
+  - For example: Schedule 1. p.
+54: "Peanut Oil" Was added to "New entries" as there was no row originally specified in the "Main Data" sheet
+    - Rows in "New entries sheet" are discussed between Victor and myself before being integrated into main data.
+    - Once these rows are discussed/documents, these entries are copied from the "New entries" sheet and into "Main Data"
 - Continue paragraphs for Victor
 - Create list of "New" Entries
     - Enter entries in Shared file